-Category 31 December 2023 set measurable 31 December 2023 objectives for achieving gender diversity outcome Board of Directors 1 out 4 directors 1out of 5 directors Senior Management 20% 18% Company-wide 30% 28%
+Category 31 December 2024 set measurable objectives for achieving gender diversity 31 December 2024 outcome Board of Directors 1 out 5 directors 1 out of 4 directors Senior Management 20% 28% Company-wide 30% 26%

-During the reporting period, the Company achieved its objective of 1 out of 4 directors on the Board for the period until the appointment of an additional non-executive director on 22 March 2023.
-It has been determined that the measurable objective to be established for the year ended 31 December 2023 will be maintained as 1 out of 5 directors.
-The established measurable objective for gender diversity at the both Senior Management following organisational changes initiated or Company-wide level were not achieved at the reporting date.
+During the reporting period, the Company achieved its objective of 1 female director out of 5 directors (20%) on the Board for the period until the cessation of a director on 30 September 2024 where the Board comprised of 4 directors.
+It has been determined that the measurable objective to be established for the year ended 31 December 2025 will be maintained as 1 female director out of 4 directors on the Board.
+The established measurable objective for gender diversity at Senior Management was achieved with 28% represented by females.
+The objective however at a Company-wide level was not achieved at the reporting date.
 For the full reporting period Executive Key Management Personnel (KMP's) now comprised 25% female representation (previously nil %).
 The Company continues to and remains committed in promoting gender diversity across all categories.
-Following the change in reporting period to a calendar year basis effective 1 January 2023, the measurable objectives for achieving gender diversity have been maintained for the ensuing 12-month period 31 December 2024 and these will be reassessed for the ensuing reporting periods.
+The measurable objectives for achieving gender diversity for the ensuing 12-month period 31 December 2025 are Board of Directors increased to 25% (previously 20%), Senior Management being increased to 30% (previously 20%) with Company-wide being maintained at 30%.